inet-framework/inet-tutorials/configurator/doc/step5.rst

 First, note that adding a route manually does not erase the original route.
-Therefore, the new route will only take effect if it is "stronger" than the automatically added one, for example it has longer matching prefix, better metric, or (given the previous ones are equal) occurs earlier in the routing table.
+Therefore, the new route will only take effect if it is "stronger" than the automatically added one, for example, it has a longer matching prefix, better metric, or (given the previous ones are equal) occurs earlier in the routing table.
 Luckily, the last condition usually holds (manually added routes are added at the top), so manually added